Joseph William Bhore: Early life and education

 J. W. Bhore was born in Nasik in 1878 as the son of Rao Saheb R. G. Bhore and was educated at Bishop's High School and Deccan College in Pune and University College, London.

 ICS Officer

 Bhore joined the Indian Civil Service in 1902 and was assigned the Madras ICS cadre and held a number of senior government offices in Madras and Cochin.

 Bhore worked variously in the Departments of Agriculture and Lands (1924–28), Industries and Labour (1930–32) and Commerce and Railways (1932–35) during his career as a civil servant.

 He was the Acting High Commissioner for India in the UK during 1922–1923 and a Member of the Governor General's Executive Council during 1926–1927 and 1930–1932.
 He represented India at the Silver Jubilee Celebrations in London in 1935.
-He was also Secretary to the Indian Statutory Commission – better known as the Simon Commission - established in 1928 to report on the working of representative institutions in British India and the Government of India Act of 1919.
+He was also Secretary to the Indian Statutory Commission – better known as the Simon Commission - established in 1928 to report on the working of representative institutions in British India and the Government of India Act 1919.